clbadoy/CS4210-FAST/README.md

 3. Run and wait.
 4. Check for corners.

-This project was done with the help of Dr. John Korah for CS4610/4620 for a Senior Project.
+This project was done with the help of Dr. John Korah for CS4610/4620 for a Senior Project under "Real Time Image Processing"